keylime/rust-keylime/README.md

   identities
 * Securely monitors system integrity

-For more information, see the original python implementation repo and paper in the References section.
+For more information, see the original [python implementation repo](https://github.com/mit-ll/python-keylime) and paper in the References section.

 For now, this project is focusing on the keylime node component, which is a HTTP server running on the server machine that executes keylime operations.
-Most keylime operations reply on TPM co-processor; therefore, the server needs a physical TPM chip (or a TPM emulator) to perform keylime operations.
+Most keylime operations rely on TPM co-processor; therefore, the server needs a physical TPM chip (or a TPM emulator) to perform keylime operations.
 The TPM emulator is a program that runs in the deamon to mimic TPM commands.